fhtw-beni-team-projects/swarc/arc42/arc42-project.md

 The course material component constructs a course in form of the defined course xml format (\*not actual), or constructs questions based on the material.
 It takes data from the persistence service.
 The following methods are available through its REST-interface, as defined in the OpenAPI .yaml file:
 - `GET /course/{courseID}`: returns an xml formated course.
 A lecturers view will be returned automatically if authorized as such via token.
 - `POST /course/{courseID}/exam`: returns exam questions (xml), `class_start` and `class_end` as paramters specify for which classes to take questions from
-- `GET /course/{courseID}/assignemnts/{class}`: returns assignment text and deadline in unix epoch (xml) for each assignemnt in the class or an empty list, class specifies which class to take from (optional).
+- `GET /course/{courseID}/assignments/{class}`: returns assignment text and deadline in unix epoch (xml) for each assignment in the class or an empty list, class specifies which class to take from (optional).

 3. Level 3